 - Heat one plantain tortilla in some oil on a large pan on medium heat.

 - Add about 2 spoons of mushroom/veggie filling on one half of the tortilla, followed by 1/4 cup shredded cheese.

 - Fold the other half over and press down using spatula.

 - Flip over when golden brown.

 - Cook for a couple more minutes until cheese is melted and other side of tortilla is also golden brown.

 - Remove onto a plate and cut into thirds.

 - Repeat entire process with the other 3 tortillas.
 It should make enough for two to three servings.

-- Serve with my avocado cilantro chutney and lime wedges.
+- Serve with avocado cilantro chutney and a squeeze of fresh lime.
 Enjoy!